-NHS Test and Trace will continue to improve the Tracing system, based on feedback from users and even stronger partnerships with local authorities.
+- 161. NHS Test and Trace will continue to improve the Tracing system, based on feedback from users and even stronger partnerships with local authorities. - 162.
 The Government will also expand support for those self-isolating.
 While self-isolation is critically important to halting the spread of the disease, it is never easy for those affected.
 The Test and Trace Support Payment Scheme will continue into the summer, and will be expanded to cover parents who are unable to work because they are caring for a child who is self-isolating, and the funding made available for local authorities as part of this to make discretionary support payments will be increased to £20 million per month.
-There will be more funding too to help local authorities ensure people self-isolating have access to practical support, such as food deliveries or help with their caring responsibilities, and support for wellbeing.
+There will be more funding too to help local authorities or help with their caring responsibilities, and support for wellbeing.
 In addition, the Medicines Delivery Service that has been established to help clinically extremely vulnerable people will be extended to provide essential deliveries for self-isolators without access to alternatives.